lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 It actually does have some valid use-cases.

-A couple years ago I did a talk at HashiConf about how we generate Terraform code for our Vault config.
+A couple years ago I did a talk at HashiConf about how we generate Terraform code for our Vault configuration.

 You can watch it here later: